CMakePP/CMinx/docs/README.rst

 - Python3
 - Sphinx
 - Sphinx Read-the-Docs Theme
+- CMinx

-with the exception of Python itself, all other dependencies are available from PIP (Python is likely available from your operating system's package manager).
+with the exception of Python itself, and CMinx, all other dependencies are available from PIP (Python is likely available from your operating system's package manager; CMinx is the current repo).

 **************************
 Building the Documentation